-a Both/And Framework
+in a Both/And Framework

-But BOTH are needed for sustainable success.
+Apparently BOTH are needed for ORG success.

 Let's identify some different kinds of these challenges and where they appear.
 Both/And Challenges appear at different levels of an ORG. including: work-team, cross-team, cross-department, the ORGanization as a whole.